johnjackoleary/cfi-commonplace-book/Lesson Plans/Mountain/M.1 Mountain Knowledge.md

 ### Recommended Homework
 - [ ] Monitor the weather as the flight gets closer^[Forecasts too far out can be surprisingly inaccurate.
 It's good to see this in practice for a training flight, because knowing how to account for these issues will be relevant in future flights.]
+- [ ] Purchase cannula to try oxygen, if desired